How to develop a data driven culture?

 Data Governance Is About People and Process, Not Technology” Terence Siganakis, CEO of Growing Data

 This mass of data produced by companies requires ad hoc data governance.
 Indeed, the challenge lies in being able to move from an anarchic, visionless data management mode to a reliable organization that guarantees access to quality and compliant data.
 Data governance must impact the organization of the company in order to make it able to manage its data efficiently.
-To do this, companies must reconsider the way they process data.
+To achieve this, companies need to reconsider the way they process data.

-Data governance consists of putting in place a data management framework that relies on a set of processes, rules, standards and roles that ensure the use of the data produced by the company to develop business and innovation.
+Data governance consists of putting in place a data management framework based on a set of processes, rules, standards and roles that guarantee the use of company-generated data to develop business and innovation.

 Good data governance is built around 2 pillars:

-Define the actors, roles and bodies.
-To ensure good collaboration within the company and create a sustainable ecosystem, it is essential to identify the actors involved in the data governance process.
+• Define the players, roles and bodies involved.
+To ensure smooth collaboration within the company and create a sustainable ecosystem, it is essential to identify the players involved in the data governance process.
 Roles, responsibilities and decision-making bodies are used to decide on strategic directions.

-Demonstrate the usefulness of data with simple use cases with high added value
+Demonstrate the usefulness of data with simple, high value-added use cases.

 “Start small and demonstrate measurable business outcomes” Randy Bean, author of “Fail Fast, Learn Faster: Lessons in Data-Driven Leadership in an Age of Disruption, Big Data, and AI”

 In the imagination of many employees, data-related issues are primarily the concern of technical teams.
-This preconceived notion is widespread in many companies and is a barrier for organizations engaged in the data transformation process.
+It’s a common misconception in many companies, and one that holds back organizations engaged in data transformation.
 An EPSILON study on “data maturity” underlines that 81% of the employees surveyed consider that data is not just a trendy topic.

-To succeed in its transformation, the company must imperativelyengage the business in data projects.
+To make a success of this transformation, it’s imperative forcompanies toinvolve their business in data projects.
 Because data only comes to answer a problem, or create value for the customer.
 Without business, data is worthless.
-A successful data project must be based on a “Pain Point” well identified by the business.
+A successful data project must be based on a “Pain Point” clearly identified by the business.

 However, the choice of the use case that inaugurates the data work in the company is strategic.
 It must be clearly identified, understandable to all and have a strong impact.
 It emerges through collaboration between data experts and business representatives.